josoavj/forLinuxUser/tools/apt-updater/README.md

 - Lets you select indices or ranges (e.g., `1 3 5-7`, `a` for all).
 - Runs `apt-get install --only-upgrade` for the selected packages.
 - Includes a dry-run preview and a hold manager (apt-mark hold/unhold).
+- Language can be switched from the main menu.

 ## Notes